ROCm/rocBLAS/docs/source/intro.rst

 - Auxiliary functions
 - Device Memory functions

-Legacy BLAS code is written in Fortran, and to maintain compatibility rocBLAS array storage format is column major and one based.
+rocBLAS array storage format is column major and one based.
+This is to maintain compatibility with the Legacy BLAS code which is written in Fortran.

 rocBLAS calls AMD's library `Tensile <https://github.com/ROCmSoftwarePlatform/Tensile>`_ for Level 3 BLAS matrix multiplication.